ARAVINDAN20/example_to-_show/README.md

 ## 9. Acknowledgments

-- Sam Naveenkumar V (URK22AI1043) and Aravindan M (URK22AI1026) for their innovative development of Rachel HR Interview Bot.
+- Aravindan M (URK22AI1026) for their innovative development of Rachel HR Interview Bot.
 - Karunya Institute of Technology and Sciences for supporting this project.
 - The open-source community for providing the foundational libraries and models used in this project.